 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 2:51 am and the next low tide at 3:06 pm.
-The first high tide was at 9:02 am and the next high tide will be at 9:35 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 5:29 am and the next high tide at 5:57 pm.
+The only low tide of the day will be at 11:49 am.

-The lunar phase is a Waning Gibbous.
-Today we have 12 hours and 54 minutes of sun.
-The solar transit is at 1:22 pm and the length of time the moon will be visible will be 10 hours and 23 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 12 hours and 11 minutes of sun.
+The solar transit will be at 1:15 pm and the length of time the moon will be visible will be 13 hours and 12 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are 0.0 ft, 3.6 ft, -0.3 ft and 3.9 ft.
+The tidal coefficient today is 64 (average).
+At noon the tidal coefficient increases to 69 to end the day with a tidal coefficient of 73.
+The tide heights today are 3.9 ft, 1.0 ft and 3.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Canaveral which is of 5.2 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Cape Canaveral tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: